nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 Discussion about Fetchers
 +++++++++++++++++++++++++

-Fetcher is a powerfull concept that makes the process of getting child objects completely generic and code friendly. :py:class:`NURESTObject` provides methods that allow to deal programatically with the fetchers and children lists in a completely generic way.
+Fetcher is a powerfull concept that makes the process of getting child objects completely generic and code friendly. :class:`bambou.NURESTObject` provides methods that allow to deal programatically with the fetchers and children lists in a completely generic way.

 .. method:: children_rest_names()